 1. Coding helps you master your tools

-Have you ever wished your software worked a little different?
-Have you ever said “if only it did this, I could get this work done much quicker”.
+Have you ever wished your software worked a little differently?
+Have you ever said, “if only it did this, I could get this work done much quicker.”
 Most programs today come with an API or application programming interface.
 An API allows you to access the inner workings of the software.
-You can use the API to write code to either automate the program or to add new features.
+You can use the API to write code to either automate the program or add new features.

 2. Coding helps you work lazy